TrademarkTrademark

 ...

-In the above example, the first precondition we have is ensuring that the location property of our resource group matches var.region, this is useful in validating that resources are created in the correct place.
-The second is validating that local.tags has a key named Environment.
+In the example above, the first precondition checks that the location property of our resource group matches var.region, which is handy for confirming resources land in the right place.
+The second checks that local.tags has a key named Environment.

 Now here's a postcondition: